andrea-deluca/polito-piano-studi/README.md

 ### `study_plan_types`

-It contains info about types that a study plan can take, e.g. Full-time or Part-time.
+It contains info about types that a study plan can take, i.e. Full-time or Part-time.

 ```
 id (PRIMARY KEY)